rahular/Othello/README.md

 * `Board` class and other utils

 ### TODO
-* Create an ideal player (hard code the algorithm) which never loses
+* Create an ideal player (hard code the algorithm)
+	- Implement an evaluation function
+	- Implement Minimax search
+	- Implement Alpha-Beta pruning
 * Collect data from the games of ideal player
 * Create an AI player (preferably with ANN core)
 * Train the AI